HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 You can issue White Night when the following requirements are met
 1. The employees attempting to destabilize the reactor have gone out of Security control;
-2. Temperature is outside safe limits (Above 75,000 or below 20,000 kelvin) White Night regulations are as follows;
+2. Temperature is outside safe limits (Above 75,000 or below 20,000 kelvin)

+White Night regulations are as follows;
 - Notify on-duty security in team chat by saying “White Night has been issued.”
-- You must inform employees that they are required to leave the CR or face termination.
+- You must inform employees that they are required to leave the RCR or face termination.
   - You need to give them 15 seconds to comply with that order.
-- You need to re-inform employees once every 3 minutes that the control room is under lockdown.
+- You need to re-inform employees once every 3 minutes that the reactor control room is under lockdown.
 - The protocol can be active for a maximum of 15 minutes and **must** be lifted within 2 minutes of ECFR reaching safe temperatures (25,000K to 70,000 K)
 - The Coolant Pump Room may also be locked down.
+- Individual employees may be whitelisted.
+Whitelisted employees can stay in the control room and coolant pump room as long as they don't try to destabilize the reactor in any way.

 ### Operation Fortitude
 **Operation Fortitude** can be issued by **Specialist+.**